Funding opportunities

 Synod Grants

 Synod invites churches to apply for funding for a mission project.
-Click on the link to find out more and to download guidance and an application form
+Click on the link to find out more and to download guidance and an application form.
+There are also some examples of projects that have already been funded to give you ideas

 • Discipleship Development Fund (small)